Stellarium/stellarium/skycultures/potawatomi/description.md

 #### TK Community Voice (TK CV)

 This Label is being used to encourage the sharing of stories and voices about this material.
 The Label indicates that existing knowledge or descriptions are incomplete or partial.
 Any community member is invited and welcome to contribute to our community knowledge about this event, photograph, recording or heritage item.
 Sharing our voices helps us reclaim our histories and knowledge.
 This sharing is an internal process.

-### Curation Decisions

-Several Potawatomi constellations can be represented by different figures and names depending on season and story (e.g., Western “Orion” as Ktthe Sabé, Nenikboz, or Pondésé).
-For visual clarity in Stellarium, we selected one stick figure and one artwork per constellation but have documented alternatives in this sky culture description so learners understand the plural nature of the tradition rather than a single fixed mapping.
-Please see the full list of Potawatomi constellations below.